Not an architect or planner, just somebody who cares about housing and the housed.

-In the three years since they have gone some way towards this and have certainly done little to reassure the worried that their intentions are otherwise.
+In the four years since they have gone some way towards this and have certainly done little to reassure the worried that their intentions are otherwise.

 Until 1986 London had the GLC which administered the London boroughs on behalf of all Londoners and whose policies ensured through cross subsidy that no borough became excessively rich or poor.